Madge Moore MBE

 Madge Moore was a pharmacist working at Venables chemist shop, she also ran the Sea Rangers a branch of the Girl Guides receiving a long service award in the early 60’s.
 She originated from Northumbria, where she returned in later life.

 Although she never married she made her life working with the young girls on Canvey Island who speak of her with respect and fondness.
-In the 70’s she was awarded a medal from the Rotary Club and an OBE, what this was awarded for we do not know.
-It is not thought specifically to do with the Sea Rangers but possibly for public services, if anyone can tell us please comment below or email in.
+In the 70’s she was awarded a medal from the Rotary Club and a MBE, for her voluntary work.

 Below are some of the memories about Madge and the girls, from two ex-Sea Rangers.
 If you can add your memories please comment below we would love to know more.

 I first met her when I joined the sea ranger crew SRS Triumph when I was 14 – she was a softly spoken, kind lady but did have an air of authority.
 I, along with the rest of the crew, spent several years learning how to row, canoe, tie knots etc – all the things needed for boating.

 At weekends, whenever the tide was right, we would be out in the creek practising our boating skills and in the summer months “Skipper” as she was called would take us out to “The Ray” (sandbanks between Canvey and Southend) in her 26 ft Bermudan sloop towing dinghies and canoes – we would spend the day out there swimming, boating and generally having a whale of a time before the return trip on the incoming evening tide.
 Sometimes we would canoe or row over to Leigh have an icecream and then return to the creek.